aliebayani/IoT-Devices-Intrusion-Detection/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies mentioned in the `requirements.txt` file.
-3. Run the provided Jupyter notebooks or Python scripts to train and evaluate the IDS models.
+3. Run the provided Jupyter notebooks or Python scripts to train and evaluate the deep learning models.
 4. Experiment with different hyperparameters and architectures to improve model performance.

 ## License